Donald Trump Jr. Is Impressed By The 'Smile On A Face' Of India's Poor

 "I never felt like smiling when I was poor," she says.

-In 2007, Jhelum was working in a construction site.
+In 2007, Jhelum was working at a construction site.
 She was paid the equivalent of 60 cents for every 1,000 bricks she laid.
 In an accident in June that year, a wall of bricks came crashing over her.
 She developed blood clots and an injury to her kidney, which had to be removed.

 Like many of India's daily wage earners, she had no private health insurance.
-This meant that she had to rely on the public health-care system, waiting to be seen by doctors.
-"I spent ten days in excruciating pain, watching people dying all around me," she says.
+This meant that she had to rely on the public health care system, waiting to be seen by doctors.
+"I spent 10 days in excruciating pain, watching people dying all around me," she says.
 Her family borrowed $618 from a money lender to fund her surgery privately.

 "After my surgery, I was determined to get back on my feet, clear my debt and put away some money," she says.
 "To be poor is to be frighteningly vulnerable.
 I never wanted to be that poor again."
-Today, she works as a maid and with her adult children earning too, the family is better off, she says.
+Today, she works as a maid, and with her adult children earning too, the family is better off, she says.

-For S Mari, 42, who works in several homes in Madurai doing the laundry and the dishes, being poor made her feel she had to marry off her 19-year-old daughter.
+For S. Mari, 42, who works in several homes in Madurai doing laundry and the dishes, being poor made her feel she had to marry off her 19-year-old daughter.
 "She wanted to continue her studies, but I couldn't afford to send her to college.
 It's not safe for a single woman where I live.
 She needs the protection, physically and financially from her spouse," she says.
 "My heart aches to think of it, but it's our reality."

 A loss of control

-Many people don't understand that the most debilitating effect of poverty can be to completely erase your identity, says Chennai-based Aruna Rathnam, a former education specialist with UNICEF.
-(She retired in December).
+Many people don't understand that the most debilitating effect of poverty can be to completely erase one's identity, says Chennai-based Aruna Rathnam, a former education specialist with UNICEF (she retired in December).
 "If you live in poverty, you're seldom respected for your skills or the technical, cultural or linguistic expertise you may have.
 It's as though your knowledge accounts for nothing," she says.
 This erasure starts in childhood and, she says, can explain why low self-esteem is often an issue when someone battles poverty.

-"And even if you have resources, sometimes, you aren't empowered enough to use them," she says.
+"And even if you have resources, sometimes you aren't empowered enough to use them," she says.
 For instance, she says, a mother may know that she needs to vaccinate her child, but as a daily wage earner, she may not have the opportunity to take off work to do so.

 "While it might ease our conscience to think that poor people can and do smile and are content with their lot, the truth is that when you're poor, whether you smile or not, other people are always in control," says Rathnam.
 "It makes me wonder, just how many poor people did Mr. Trump Jr. actually see?"